grantcarthew/start-prototype/docs/tasks.md

 description = "Review Go code with specialized agent"
 ```

-If omitted, uses the `default_agent` from settings, or the first agent defined in config (TOML order) if no default is set.
+If omitted, uses the `default_agent` from settings (resolved via asset resolution algorithm), or the first agent in local/global config (TOML order) if no default is set.

 **Use cases:**
 - Specialized agents for specific languages or domains